-Sarah (Maraniss) Vander Schaaff is a freelance writer with an interest in mental health, parenting, and culture.
+Sarah (Maraniss) Vander Schaaff is a freelance writer and playwright with an interest in mental health, parenting, and culture.
 Her writing appears in The Washington Post’s Health and Science Section, their popular blogs on education and parenting, The Answer Sheet & On Parenting.
 Her play, Sustain Me, will be performed at the Ground and Field Festival in Davis, California in October, 2019.
 She is currently developing Daughters of the Amendment, a play exploring the backlash to the fight for the Equal Rights Amendment.

 A sampling of recent work: